Welhox/MiniBash/README.md

 # Minishell

 A UNIX shell that emulates BASH behavior.
-Made in cooperation with kirkram.
+Made in cooperation with Kirkram.

 # Scope